eqlabs/polkadot-light-client-spec/src/implementation.md

   PSC <--> LC --> CT
 ```

 Implementation will use a single boost::asio-loop based approach without extra threads.
 All platform-specific code will be abstracted out.
-That would allow us to compile the same C++ code both to native binaries and to a WASM module.
+That would allow us to compile the same C++ code both to native

-Emscripten will be used to compile C++ code into WASM module.
+binaries and to a WASM module.

+We will use [binaryen](https://github.com/WebAssembly/binaryen) with Emscripten to create the WASM module.
+Binaryen is a compiler and toolchain infrastructure library for WebAssembly written in C++.

 [scale-code-cpp](https://github.com/soramitsu/scale-codec-cpp) will be used for SCALE encoding/decoding.